alexhsu-nlp/japanese_character_library/readme.md

 - [x] *youon* (拗音) and *gairaigo*-only syllabaries problem (*sutegana* problem)
 - [ ] Treatment of "half-voiced" sounds (半濁音) (ぱぴぷぺぽ)
 - [x] Convertor considering edge cases of *sutegana*s as the basis for SyllableStr
-- [ ] Refactor the convertor above, add 'ー' (long vowel sound) treatment
+- [ ] Refactor the convertor above, add 'ー' (long vowel sound) treatment (how to deal with surface and real?)
 - [ ] Settle down design of JapaneseStr: including primitive *kanji*s
 - [ ] Settle down design of *kanji*s based on kanjidic2 of the KANJIDIC project
 - [ ] DP save all possible furiganas of words